-The fourth and final courtyard, this was my favourite.
+The fourth and final courtyard, was my favourite.

 Topkapi Palace Terrace with Pool and Fountain

-The interiors are not plush in the way of European palaces.
-Instead they are characterised by a myriad of adjoining rooms, coated with distinctive tile and glasswork, Koranic verses and screened windows.
+The interiors are not plush in the way of European palaces, but are instead characterised by a myriad of adjoining rooms, coated with distinctive tile and glasswork, Koranic verses and screened windows.

 topkapi palace map.